War Child (charity): War Child UK benefit concerts, albums, Real War is Not a Game campaign

 During the war in the Balkan, War Child worked together with the media, music and entertainment industries to raise funds and public awareness of the daily struggle for survival facing children in war zones.
 Artists including Brian Eno, David Bowie, Bono, Luciano Pavarotti, and Tom Stoppard backed the War Child UK cause at the start-up of the organisation.
 In 1995, the record-breaking release of The Help Album made it possible for War Child UK to start major projects in the Yugoslavia.
 Since 1993, artists including Paul McCartney, Paul Weller, Oasis and Radiohead have joined the War Child cause.

 In 2005, to mark the 10th anniversary of The Help Album, War Child UK launched Help!: A Day in the Life.
 In addition to Radiohead and Manic Street Preachers, the new album featured artists such as Coldplay, Bloc Party, Gorillaz, Elbow, and Kaiser Chiefs, along with Keane who are current patrons of War Child UK.
 Another album, Heroes, was released in February 2009.

 The video game This War of Mine was released on November 14, 2014, by 11 bit studios in partnership with War Child as part of the "Real War is Not a Game" campaign.
 The goal of the campaign is to halt the perpetuation of war crimes, such as hostage taking or other breaches of the Geneva Conventions, in video games.
 On March 9, 2015, downloadable content for the game was released on Steam, titled "War Child Charity DLC", the proceeds of which were donated to War Child.
 A bundle of 12 games called HELP: THE GAME, also available on Steam, donates all of its proceeds to War Child as well.
 Released on July 28, 2016, this bundle is the result of various well-known game developers taking part in a 6-day-long game jam.
 Creative Assembly said it would donate 25 percent of pre-order profit from Total War Saga: Thrones of Britannia sales on Steam.

 On December 4, 2020, Arctic Monkeys released a live album, Live at the Royal Albert Hall, with all sales from the album being donated to War Child UK.
 The original concert, in 2018, was also a fundraiser, with all money from tickets sold being donated to War Child UK.

+On January 22, 2026, War Child UK announced Help(2), an album inspired from The Help Album, which was released on March 6, 2026.
+This album featured artists such as Arctic Monkeys, as well as Olivia Rodrigo, Depeche Mode, Black Country, New Road and Beabadoobee.
+This album was recorded in November 2025.